ksu-cs-textbooks/cs-zero/content/x-cis115-labs/14-dictionaries/04-worked-example/_index.md

 Finally, let's go through a complete worked example program that uses dictionaries in Python.
 Consider the following problem statement:

 > Write a program that will compute the score of a given word in a game of [Scrabble](https://en.wikipedia.org/wiki/Scrabble).
 Assume that there are no special squares present.
-The program should prompt the user to input a string that only contains characters, and then compute the total score of that string by summing the value assigned to each letter.
+The program should prompt the user to input a string that only contains letters, and then compute the total score of that string by summing the value assigned to each letter.
 If the user inputs a string that contains invalid characters, the program should prompt for additional input until a valid word is received.

 This is a pretty simple program that can easily make use of a dictionary in Python.
 So, let's go through the process of solving it!